Ronin Dotanuki Katana Review

 I was surprised by how heavy 2 and a 1/2 pounds is.
 Everyone talks about how light their swords are, but this thing feels quite substantial.
 I don't really know how to describe it's handling, being essentially untrained.
 It moves easily, even considering it's heft, but I'm a pretty fit guy with excellent grip strength from grappling.
 I'm not gonna spend a helluva lot of time swinging it around for awhile as I'd hate to cut my leg off (I have a cheness iaito on the way to train with).

 Of course, that said, I did go out back in the snow and butcher some Mountain Dew bottles and a few soaked and rolled newspapers.
-The bottles were hanging and while there was zero perceived resistance, the cuts were pretty uneven.
 The rolls of newspaper were secured vertically and cut very cleanly and evenly, also with no resistance.
 I just whacked 'em one handed like I was swinging a tennis racket.

 After I spend some time with my incoming iaito I'll wrap up some proper tatami and update this post.